 - Monitor Input: This is what the bot will monitor for.
 Either a keyword for initial drop or restocks, or a URL for restocks.
 This is boxed in brown.

-- Keyword/URL Mode: You can use keyword mode for initial drop or restocks.
-You can use URL mode for restocks.
+- Keyword/URL Mode: Use keyword mode for the initial drop.
+Use URL mode for restocks.
 This is boxed in red.

 - Style: This is the color of the item and it has a separate input box.
 NA is used for random color, accessories and items that only have one color.
 Just NA, the + sign is not needed.
 This is boxed in yellow.

-- Checkout Delay: Many people ask what is the “best” checkout delay.
-The answer is there is no best.
+- Checkout Delay: Many people ask what is the “best” checkout delay, sadly there is not a "best" delay.
 It is suggested to make multiple tasks for the same item with different checkout delays ranging from 200-2500.
-Find the ones that work best for you and make note of them.
-This is boxed in blue
+Find the a delay that works best by testing and make note of them.
+This is boxed in blue.

 - Category: This is the category the task will try to find the item in.
-You may use either new or the respective category for the item on initial drop.
+Use either new or the respective category for the item on initial drop.

 - Monitor Type: This is the monitor that the task will use.
 This is boxed in white.